 September 2019 – total assets nearly $225 million

 The community foundation awards its first round of proactive grants to organizations addressing three key issues: the aging senior population; drugs and addiction; and diversity, equity and social inclusion.
 A total of $500,000 in grants is planned over a three-year period.

 The community celebrates the 50th year of the Bert A. Polsky Humanitarian Award.
 Originating with what is now the Greater Akron Chamber, the award was inherited by Akron Community Foundation in 1990.

-Akron Community Foundation establishes the Community Response Fund for Nonprofits to provide flexible resources to nonprofit organizations in Summit and Medina counties working on the front lines of educating, engaging and supporting individuals impacted by the coronavirus.
+Akron Community Foundation establishes the Community Response Fund for Nonprofits to provide flexible resources to nonprofit organizations working on the front lines of educating, engaging and supporting individuals impacted by the coronavirus.